ConsolidatedSky/NEFARAM/README.md

 MCM>Wetfuction Redux>Target>Select target (your character name)>Then a bit under Start Effect

 ### Final notes :
 You can modify your body type with OBody (Press F10).
-You can add your own custome CBBE 3BA body preset into ModOrganizer and it'll work out of the box, no need to rerun Bodyslide.
+You can add your own custom CBBE 3BA body preset into ModOrganizer and it'll work out of the box, no need to rerun Bodyslide.

 All debug spells are located in your Powers Keyring Power